Kaahin Kissii Roz

 Kaahin Kissii Roz is an Indian thriller television series that was broadcast on StarPlus from 23 April 2001 to 23 September 2004.
 It is digitally available on Hotstar.
 The series starred Mouli Ganguly, Yash Tonk and Sudha Chandran in the lead roles.

 Plot summary

-The story revolves around Shaina & Ramola where Kunal is also an important character.
-Ramola is behind the family's money whereas Shaina tries to challenge her ever move, in the middle is there Kunal.
-With lots of lies & web of deceives lies the crux of the story that is 'Kahin kisi roz'.
+The story revolves around Shaina & Ramola.
+Kunal is also an important character.
+Ramola is behind the family's money whereas Shaina tries to challenge her every move.
+In the middle there is Kunal with webs of deception at the crux of the story that is 'Kahin kisi roz'.